sthobbs/ml-paper-reviews/README.md

 - `2016` [Inception-v4, Inception-ResNet and the Impact of Residual Connections on Learning](https://arxiv.org/abs/1602.07261)
     - Adds residual connections to the Inception architecture.
 - `2020` [EfficientNet: Rethinking Model Scaling for Convolutional Neural Networks](https://arxiv.org/abs/1905.11946)
     - Larger CNNs outperform smaller CNNs, but there are many ways to make a CNN bigger.
 You can scale the number of layers, number of channels and/or image resolution.
-The authors purpose a novel scaling coefficient that balances these three methods in a systematic way to achieve the best possible trade-off between model size and accuracy.
+The authors propose a novel scaling coefficient that balances these three methods in a systematic way to achieve the best possible trade-off between model size and accuracy.
 - `2022` [A ConvNet for the 2020s](https://arxiv.org/abs/2201.03545)
     - A modern take on CNNs architectures.